 Everybody reading this article must have an email account that you use frequently.
 While you can always access it via its web interface, it is more convenient to have an email client on your Windows desktop, so that you can read and send mail quickly.
-This article will tell you about some of the best free e-mail clients for Windows.
+Outlook is a great email client, and I use it.
+But if you are looking for alternatives, then here are some of the best free e-mail clients for Windows 10/8/7.

 Setting up an Email on ThunderBird is quite easy, even if you aren’t a geek you can do so as it has some pre-loaded settings for most of the popular email services such as Hotmail, Google Mail, Yahoo Mail, etc. It supports a one-click address book that allows you to add people or contacts to your address book very easily.

 - Mail Account Setup Wizard

 - One-Click Address Book

 - Attachment Reminder

 - Open Source

 - Does not show related messages, sites, documents, posts, etc.